 About Land Arts 2021

-Sites on the 2016 itinerary ventured from Chaco Canyon to Muley Point, Spiral Jetty, Antelope Island, Center for Land Use Interpretation Wendover, Sun Tunnels, Double Negative, North rim of the Grand Canyon, Trick Tank, Chaco Canyon, Marfa, Cabinetlandia, Chiricahua Mountains, Mimbres River, Plains of San Agustin, The Lightning Field, Two Buttes, White Sands, and Lubbock.
+Sites on the 2017 itinerary ventured from Cebolla Canyon and Jackpile Mine to Muley Point, Spiral Jetty, Sun Tunnels, Center for Land Use Interpretation Wendover, Double Negative, North Rim of the Grand Canyon, Trick Tank, Chaco Canyon, Marfa, Cabinetlandia, Chiricahua Mountains, Mimbres River, Plains of San Agustin, The Lightning Field, Two Buttes, White Sands, and Lubbock.

 About the College of Architecture

 The College of Architecture at Texas Tech University is located in Lubbock where architectural education has been offered since 1927.
-The college includes undergraduate, graduate and PhD students and 51 faculty members.
+The college includes undergraduate, graduate and PhD students and over fifty faculty members.
 Graduate certificate programs are offered in Historic Preservation, Visualization, Community Design, Rural Health Care Design, and Digital Design Fabrication, as well as an interdisciplinary doctoral program in Land-Use Planning, Management, and Design.
 To extend the academic offerings on campus every undergraduate student participates in directed summer study abroad offerings in places such as France, South Korea, Spain, and Chile.
 The presence of Land Arts within the college expands the range of field study connecting teaching and research directly to landscapes we inhabit.

 About the Museum of Texas Tech University